 Copyediting (often referred to as simply "editing"), at its core, is about advocating for the reader in hearing what the author has to say.
 Good copyediting aims to make a manuscript, or "copy," as comprehensible and smooth-flowing as possible while conforming to any revelant style formatting.

-For individuals, proofreading and copyediting can help your resume and cover letters create a great first impression.
-For businesses, my services can help you operate more efficiently by ensuring information is easily understand by customers, which can reduce time on the phone answering questions and allow you to focus on critical tasks.
-Marketing materials and customer-facing documentation such as dining menus are easier to understand and reflect well on your organization when they are free of errors and typos.
-And finally, for organizations producing technical manuals, employee handbooks, or other lengthy and important documents, a good copyediting job will ask the clarifying questions your readers will–before your readers ever see the copy!
+For businesses, that means that my services can help you operate more efficiently by ensuring information is easily understand by customers, which can reduce time on the phone answering questions and allow you to focus on critical tasks.
+For organizations producing technical manuals, employee handbooks, or other lengthy and important documents, a good copyediting job will ask the clarifying questions your readers will–before your readers ever see the material!

 What is copyediting and how does it help me?

 Manuscripts can be edited as hard-copy, or digitally using Microsoft Word files with track changes or marked-up PDFs, according to a client's need or preference.
-Snail mail or email will be used accordingly to return edited copy.
+Edited copy will be returned via snail mail or email.

 What should I expect from the process?

 Rates are not listed due to the wide variety of projects, scopes of work, and pricing models that I work with.
 However, I do have a standarized method that I use to determine rates for quotes.
 Rates are competitively based on industry averages, the speed at which I work, and the quality of work you can expect.